I need to obtain one if…

 There are five types of work permits:

 You may be relieved to hear that you do not apply for a work permit yourself – it is your employer’s duty to start the procedure.
 The authority responsible for issuing work permits is, as in the case of visas, the voivode’s office (a list of all 16 offices with their addresses).
 Your employer needs to deliver all necessary documents, which differ for each type of permit.
-You will find them listed on the website of the relevant voivode’s office, but here’s an example of what to expect: Mazowieckie Voivodeship Office in Warsaw.
+You will find them listed on the website of the relevant voivode’s office.
 There is also a fee for issuing or extending a work permit: PLN 50 for a permit valid up to 3 months; PLN 100 for a longer period of time; PLN 200 if it is a type D work permit.

 If you want to get a job in Poland, get going with all the things above and keep an eye on your employer - it is them who are responsible for your application.
 Good luck!